glaubermagal/doc-api/source/includes/api/_vocabulary.md

 You can optionally pass a `limit` integer value as a query parameter if you wish to limit the number of vocabularies returned by calls to this endpoint.
 There is not full blown pagination support for this endpoint.

+You can also optionally pass a `env` string value as a query parameter if you wish to filter the [underlying lists of resources](concepts.html#references-to-resources-with-environments) by their [environment](concepts.html#environments).
+You can filter by multiple `env` values (`OR` logic) using a comma separated list of values.

 ### Getting a single vocabulary

 > Getting a single vocabulary, all its resources and tags